apache/spark/docs/sql-programming-guide.md

 1. Create an RDD of tuples or lists from the original RDD;
 2. Create the schema represented by a `StructType` matching the structure of tuples or lists in the RDD created in the step 1.
-3. Apply the schema to the RDD via `applySchema` method provided by `SQLContext`.
+3. Apply the schema to the RDD via `createDataFrame` method provided by `SQLContext`.

 For example:
 {% highlight python %}